Twins vs. Royals prediction, odds, time: 2026 MLB picks for Monday, March 30 from proven model

 The Minnesota Twins battle the Kansas City Royals in an American League Central Division matchup on Monday afternoon.
 It will be Kansas City's home opener.
 The Royals are coming off a 4-1 win over the Atlanta Braves, while Minnesota dropped an 8-6 decision to the Baltimore Orioles on Sunday.
 The Twins (1-2), who finished fourth in the division a year ago at 70-92, were 32-49 on the road.
 The Royals (1-2), who finished third in the AL Central at 82-80, were 43-38 on their home field last season.

 First pitch from Kauffman Stadium in Kansas City, Mo., is set for 4:10 p.m.
 ET.
-The Twins lead the all-time series 466-430, but the Royals won the season series 7-6 in 2025.
-Kansas City is a -155 favorite on the money line (risk $155 to win $100) in the latest Twins vs. Royals odds, while the total number of runs Vegas thinks will be scored, or the over-under, is 9.5.
+Kansas City is a -167 favorite on the money line (risk $167 to win $100) in the latest Twins vs. Royals odds, while the total number of runs Vegas thinks will be scored, or the over/under, is 10.
 Before making any Twins vs. Royals picks, be sure to see the Twins vs. Royals predictions and betting advice from SportsLine's proven computer model.

 New users can claim a special offer by signing up for DraftKings Sportsbook.
 Visit our DraftKings promo code review right now to see their latest offers and get started.